The Franchise King®

 And speaking of the FTC, you should read: “A Consumer’s Guide To Buying A Franchise.”

-Note: A few years ago, a government representative asked me to read and go through the latest version of their franchise guide.
+Note: A few years ago, a U.S. government representative asked me to read through the latest version of their guide.
 They wanted my opinion on its contents.
+It’s an excellent resource for today’s franchise buyers.
+You?

 And speaking of reading through documents, have you ever read a Franchise Disclosure Document?